 These clouds are in the upper atmosphere and are usually too faint to see, becoming visible only when illuminated by sunlight from below the horizon while the lower layers of the atmosphere are in the Earth’s shadow

-Sunday 13th July - The near Full Moon is at Perigee today at a distance of 358,260 km (222,612 miles), the closest point of its orbit to the Earth
+Sunday 10th August - The Full Moon is at Perigee today at a distance of 356,895 km (221,764 miles), the closest point of its orbit to the Earth.
+The August Full Moon is also sometimes known as the Fruit Moon, Corn Moon or Lightning Moon

-Wednesday 16th July - To help identify the summer constellations you can see throughout the month, below we’ve provided constellation guides for southern and northern skies in July, shown as seen at 00:00 UTC (01:00 BST) on 16th July
+Saturday 16th August - To help identify the summer constellations you can see throughout the month, below we’ve provided guide images for both southern and northern skies in August (shown as seen at 00:00 UTC (01:00 BST) on 16th August)

-Saturday 19th July - This morning our Moon is seen at Last Quarter phase
+Sunday 17th August - This afternoon our Moon will be at Last Quarter phase

 Planets visible this month: